LearnersGuild/guide/General/Onboarding.md

 ## Know the door code & hours

-1. Ask your onboarding mentor for the door code - please keep this code confidential and do not share with anyone outside of Learners Guild.
+1. Ask your Onboarding Mentor for the door code - please keep this code confidential and do not share with anyone outside of Learners Guild.

 2. The space is open from 7:00am to 10:00pm, Monday through Friday, and 10:00am - 10:00pm on Saturday and Sunday - you may only be in the space between these hours.